 What’s the difference between “Safety Inspections” and “Emissions Inspections”?, That’s a good question, let’s shed some light on the subject.

-“Briefly of course to let you get back to your busy day”
+“Briefly, of course, to let you get back to your busy day.”

-Without getting into the history of Safety Inspections (we covered that one already) or the term “Safety” (It goes without saying) and we covered that one already as well, we will focus mainly on Emissions.
+Without getting into the history of Safety Inspections (we covered that one already) or the term “Safety” (It goes without saying) and we included that one already as well, we will focus mainly on Emissions.

-The Inspection station location manager of your choice can explain in more detail which one you need, in the mean time and to help you, lets get right into it.
+The Inspection station location manager of your choice can explain in more detail which one you need, in the meantime and to help you, let's get right into it.

 /vapor) and air mixture, the spark will ignite this mixture.
-This explosion (when completed) creates a by product (Hydro Carbons), your cars engine has components that manage these by products (Hydro Carbons) before they leave the exhaust system (your mufflers).
+This explosion (when completed) creates a by-product (Hydro Carbons), your car's engine has components that manage these by-products (Hydro Carbons) before they leave the exhaust system (your mufflers).

-Contact your location manager, they are there to answer questions and get your Inspection done fast and efficiently.
+Contact your location manager; they are there to answer questions and get your Inspection done fast and efficiently.